TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Background and Related Work

 While many modern topological algorithms inherently model both the global and local structure of data simultaneously, our work decouples these concepts into two distinct stages.
 For the purposes of this paper, we define global topology as the manifold structure of the entire dataset, which we capture as a low-dimensional embedding.
 We then define local topology as the fine-grained structure arising from the interactions between samples and their immediate neighbors, which we analyze using persistent homology.

 \paragraph{Low-Dimensional Manifold Approximations.} A critical step in high-dimensional analysis is creating a low-dimensional data representation.
-Linear methods like Principal Component Analysis (PCA) \citep{pca} are efficient but preserve only global variance, failing to capture complex non-linear structures.
-In contrast, non-linear techniques like t-Distributed Stochastic Neighbor Embedding (t-SNE) \citep{tsne} excel at preserving fine-grained local neighborhoods, but this focus often distorts the data's overall global structure.
-More recent techniques directly leverage principles from topology to create more faithful manifold embeddings.
-State-of-the-art methods like Uniform Manifold Approximation and Projection (UMAP) \citep{umap} and PaCMAP \citep{pacmap} model high-dimensional data as a fuzzy topological structure to preserve both fine-grained local connectivity and large-scale global relationships.
+Linear methods like PCA \citep{pca} are efficient but preserve only global variance while missing non-linear structures. t-SNE \citep{tsne} excels at preserving fine-grained local neighborhoods but distorts global structure.
+Topology-aware manifold approximation and projection (MAP) methods such as UMAP \citep{umap}, PaCMAP \citep{pacmap}, and DensMAP \citep{densmap} model high-dimensional data as a fuzzy topological structure to preserve both fine-grained local connectivity and large-scale global relationships.

-While learning-based alternatives such as Topological Autoencoders (TopoAE) \citep{topoae} and Regularized TDA (RTD) \citep{rtd} offer powerful global topology preservation, they require computationally expensive training and often yield less distinct class separation on complex datasets (see \cref{sec:appendix_topo_ae} for details).
-Therefore, we prioritize algorithmic solutions like UMAP for their superior efficiency and alignment with our lightweight, training-free objective.
-These algorithmic methods have proven highly effective for interpreting the complex representations learned by deep models across numerous domains, from single-cell genomics \citep{man1} to clustering in dictionary learning \citep{man3, man4}.
+Learning-based alternatives such as Topological Autoencoders (TopoAE) \citep{topoae} and Representation Topological Divergence (RTD) \citep{rtd} offer powerful global topology preservation.
+However, they require computationally expensive training and often yield less distinct class separation on complex datasets.
+Therefore, we prioritize algorithmic solutions like UMAP for efficiency and alignment with our training-free objective.
+These MAP-based methods have proven highly effective for interpreting the complex representations learned by deep models across numerous domains, from single-cell genomics \citep{man1} to clustering in dictionary learning \citep{man3, man4}.
 As shown by \cite{topo2}, these techniques produce embeddings with compact and well-defined clusters, enhancing the impact of downstream analysis.

-While the quantitative fidelity of such embeddings is an area of active research \citep{topo3}, we believe that they are well-suited for our task.
-By explicitly preserving the nearest-neighbor structure from the high-dimensional space, methods such as UMAP and PacMAP inherently maintain the density landscape of the data manifold.
-This directly preserves the notions of "prototypicality" (samples in high-density regions) and "atypicality" (samples in sparse regions), making the embedding a reliable foundation for our subsequent sample importance scoring (see \cref{Sec:Appendix_topology_memorization} for a qualitative explanation).
+By preserving nearest-neighbor structure from the high-dimensional space, MAP-based methods capture the underlying topological connectivity of the data manifold.
+This preserves notions of ``prototypicality'' (samples in highly connected regions) and ``atypicality'' (samples in sparse regions) after projection (see \cref{Sec:Appendix_topology_memorization} for a qualitative explanation on prototypicality and \cref{Sec:Appendix_manifold_projection_techniques} for an investigation across projection techniques).